 In this article, we will discuss and cover Home Inspection During Mortgage Process For Home Buyers.

 Home Appraisal Versus Home Inspection

 A home appraisal is mandatory when buying a new home.
 Home Inspection During Mortgage Process Is Not Required By Lenders:

-- An appraiser will only note what he sees on his appraisal report such as worn roof, damp basement, peeling paint, shingles missing from roof, broken fence, old appliances, and other visual factors.
+- An appraiser will only note what he sees on his appraisal reports such as worn roof, damp basement, peeling paint, shingles missing from the roof, broken fence, old appliances, and other visual factors

-- An appraiser is not qualified on inspecting the condition of the subject property with regards to condition.
+- An appraiser is not qualified on inspecting the condition of the subject property with regards to the condition

 Home Inspections Not Required By Lenders